Michalcieslik1/Montezuma-s-Revenge/README.md

 ## Remaking of Montezuma's Revenge
 ### Player
 One of the first steps in remaking Montezuma’s revenge was to make my character.
-While in the original, the character is called **Panama Joe**, or **Pedro**, and wore a Sombrero hat, I decided to go with a less racially-charged character design, settling on a character that resembled a cartoon „thief” or pirate: wearing a dark purple bandana with a grey shirt and blue pants.
+While in the original, the character is called **Panama Joe**, or **Pedro**, wore a Sombrero hat, and traversed an undiscovered Aztec temple to steal its treasures, I decided to go with a concept and character design that did not rely on harmful racist stereotypes.
+I decided to make my character traverse an abandoned castle, and resemble a cartoon „thief” or pirate: wearing a dark purple bandana with a grey shirt and blue pants.
 After animating the character, I then handled the player movement.
-To do that, I create a Player "object", which in reality is a list of variables, where I store all the necessary information about the player's state:
+To do that, I create a Player "object", which in reality is a list of variables that store all the necessary information about the player's state:

 ```lua
 Plr={